The Clinical UX Academy TM

 Join a workforce that earns above the average UX salary for all industries in virtually all countries

-Our Clinical UX Course supports all kinds of professionals interested in successfully carving out a career in the fast-growing digital health, health tech and general health industries.
-It will provide with skills and knowledge in the 5 core Clinical UX competencies and portfolio of work to demonstrate the abilities developed during the 12 month course.
+Our Clinical UX Course supports all kinds of professionals interested in developing their skills or successfully carving out a new career in the fast-growing digital health, health tech and general health industries.
+It will provide you with skills and knowledge in the 5 Clinical UX Core Competencies and help you create a portfolio of work to demonstrate the abilities developed whilst taking the course.

 Each type of professional however will have unique learning and development needs.